lemon24/reader/docs/internal.rst

     Currently, search is tightly-bound to a storage implementation (see :meth:`~.BoundSearchStorageType.make_search`).
-    In the future, it may be possible to mix and match main storage and search implementations,
+    While the :ref:`change tracking API <changes>` allows search implementations to keep in sync with text content changes, there is no convenient way for :meth:`SearchType.search_entries` to filter/sort results without storage cooperation;
-    but :class:`StorageType` will likely need
+    :class:`StorageType` will need
     additional capabilities to support this.